cmur2/chef-munin-node/README.md

 #### plugin download

-Downloads additional files via HTTP or via cloning a git repository into the machine to allow easy pulling of new plugins with the same cookbook.
+Downloads additional files via HTTP or via cloning a git repository or via installing a package into the machine to allow easy pulling of new plugins with the same cookbook.

 Example snippet: